cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 of the string data in bytes that follows; and in major types 4 and 5 it is used to determine the number of data items enclosed.

-If the encoded sequence of bytes ends before the end of a data item would be reached, that encoding is not well-formed.
-If the encoded sequence of bytes still has bytes remaining after the outermost encoded item is decoded, that encoding is not a single well-formed CBOR item.
+If the encoded sequence of bytes ends before the end of a data item, that item is not well-formed.
+If the encoded sequence of bytes still has bytes remaining after the outermost encoded item is decoded, that outer item is not well-formed.

 A CBOR decoder implementation can be based on a jump table with all 256 defined values for the initial byte ({{jumptable}}).
 A decoder in